I’m a writer and artist. I create art through stories and tell stories through art.

 Hi, I’m Carlo Cruz and welcome to my blog.
 This blog chronicles my journey as I search for meaning, pursue spiritual, intellectual, and creative growth, and seek answers on how to live a life of contribution.

 Every day (or almost every day), I write and draw my ideas about Life, Work, Art, and Faith.
 By sharing the lessons I learn, I also wish to help you in your own journey to self-discovery.
 Or, at least make your journey a little bit lighter through my drawings.

-Occasionally, I also write long-form posts that (I hope) can change the way you think, transform your life, and even help you in making a difference.
+Occasionally, I also write long-form posts that (I hope) can change the way you think, transform your life, and help you in making a difference.

 Let this blog be your everyday companion in your journey.

 Why I do what I do

 Let me tell you a story: